Book 2, Chapter 29

 I cling to sleep as I sense it slipping away from me - all too soon.

 My eyes unwillingly open a crack, and I can’t place where I am.
 Groggy.
-Confused for a split.
+Confused for a split second.

 Then I see the familiar mosquito net that looks like a prop from a D grade slasher movie, covered in streaks of mosquito blood; the spinning, wobbling fan; the peeling paint and the smashed window.
 And the dream vanishes and reality becomes clear, and hot on its heels comes a sense of foreboding, dripping dread.
 That grips me and crushes me from the instant my conscious mind starts turning the cogs - before I’ve moved my head even a smidgen on the greasy pillow.